-- Walkthrough of various elements of the C programming language, by example.
-(4 lectures, 4 labs)
+Walkthrough of various elements of the C programming language, by example.

-Exploration of the use of heap-based memory in C through the use of arrays, pointers, and strings, and exploring their representation in memory using a debugger.
-(2 lectures, 2 labs)
+Exploration of the use of heap-based memory in C through the use of arrays, pointers, and strings, and exploring their representation in memory.

-Dynamic data structures in C: structs and the dynamic creation and distruction of structs.
-(2 lectures, 2 labs)
+Dynamic data structures in C: structs and the dynamic creation and destruction of structs.

-- Advanced issues, including function pointers and the C pre-processor.
-(2 lectures, 2 labs)
+Advanced issues, including function pointers and the C pre-processor.

-- use debugging tools to inspect memory usage, and to assist in the development of software;
+(LO2) Use debugging tools to inspect memory usage, and to assist in the development of software.

-- deal with underlying memory-based issues in using dynamic data-structures through the inplementation and management of at least one familiar datastructure using the C programming language.
+(LO4) Deal with underlying memory-based issues in using dynamic data-structures through the implementation and management of at least one familiar datastructure using the C programming language.

 (S2) Problem solving/ critical thinking/ creativity analysing facts and situations and applying creative thinking to develop appropriate solutions.